-The directors of the Group have prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements (the "Forecasts").
-These Forecasts take into consideration the expected continuing impact of very high energy costs and adverse trading conditions and also assume that the uncommitted working capital facility will continue to be available throughout.
-The Forecasts indicate that, taking account of reasonably possible downsides, the Group is unlikely to have sufficient funds, by utilising the bank facilities described above, to meet its liabilities as they fall due for that period and is therefore reliant on the support of the Ultimate Parent, Tata Chemicals Limited.
+The directors of the Group have prepared cash flow forecasts and performed a going concern assessment for a period of 12 months from the date of approval of these financial statements (the "Forecasts").
+These Forecasts take into consideration the impact on business performance following the cessation of manufacturing operations at the Group's Lostock site and the continuing impact of very high energy costs and also assume that the uncommitted working capital facility will continue to be available throughout.
+The Forecasts indicate that, in both the base case and reasonably possible downsides, the Group is unlikely to have sufficient funds, by utilising the bank facilities described above, to meet its liabilities as they fall due for that period and will require additional funds through support from its Ultimate Parent, Tata Chemicals Limited, to meet its liabilities as they fall due for a period of 12 months from the approval of the financial statements, the going concern assessment period.